ABlam87/README-generator/README.md

 ## Usage

-Once node is installed, clone the repo to your system and in your command line type
+Once node is installed, clone the repo to your system.
+Once clones, enter the 'starter' folder with your terminal and in your command line type

 ```
 node index.js